 Michael Q. McGowan Coaches Award

-PISA held the Fall 2015 induction ceremony at Michael's Seafood on Dec.
-14. The award was started the season after Michael passed away after years of fighting Systic Fibrosis; in honor of Michael, his service to the community and for his belief in doing what's right for the youth.
+PISA held the very first induction ceremony at Michael's Seafood in 2015.
+Since then, over 20 coaches have been inducted.
+The award was started the season after Michael passed away after years of fighting Systic Fibrosis; in honor of Michael, his service to the community and for his belief in doing what's right for the youth.
 Coaches are nominated each season by their peers and awarded to those coaches with the qualities and character that best exemplify what Michael believed and what PISA represents.

 (1st row) Fred Lightner (Michael's father), Robbie Shoffner, Ashley Wall, Shelly McGowan (Michael's wife) Dylan McGowan (son), Dori Lightner(Michael's mother), Chad Crandell. (top row) Carlos Garzon, Erik Graf, John Marriott, Scott Jones(VP), Perry Natallicio, Buzz Jones, Ross "Shaggy" Moore, Jason Famiglietti, Seany Payne, Mike Bennett (Pres).